Coveros-GitHub-Sandbox/selenified/README.md

  * a dependency (optional) - based on either another group or test, or multiples
  * a data provider (optional) - if this test takes multiple inputs, allowing the test to run multiple times

+If a class has multiple tests that are similar, but simply require one or two different inputs, a dataProvider should be used.
+Instead of writing multiple tests, one test can be written instead.
+This will reduce the amount of code being written, and make updates quicker and cleaner.
+A full example test can be seen in the included SampleIT.java class in the framework.

+If you are defining your dataProvider parameters, be sure to include the variables defined in your declaring method.

+#### Simple Test Cases
+_TBD_
 The method body should start with one or two lines, based on the test steps you plan to perform.
 Tests should always start in a known state, be sure you use your @BeforeMethod annotation to set this up if needed.
 Next, tests should perform some action (this may or may not be necessary, depending on the test).
 To perform any selenium actions, first